dbcli/mssql-cli/doc/development_guide.md

 ![image](https://user-images.githubusercontent.com/19577035/63064822-1eb5c680-beb8-11e9-8f22-0d3ddad25a95.png)

-### 2. Configure .vscode/setting.json
+### 2. Configure settings.json
-If `<workspaceFolder>/.vscode` does not exists, change one of the user settings to create it.
-One of the easist way is simply chaning the current version of python to any version.
+If `<workspaceRoot>/.vscode` does not exists, change one of the user settings to create it.
+One of the easiest way is simply changing the current version of python to any version.

 ![image](https://user-images.githubusercontent.com/19577035/63064397-b9f96c80-beb5-11e9-8514-b0e58e83f3a5.png)

-And you will see `<workspaceFolder>/.vscode` and `<workspaceFolder>/.vscode/settings.json` file are created.
+And you will see `<workspaceRoot>/.vscode` and `<workspaceRoot>/.vscode/settings.json` file are created.

 ![image](https://user-images.githubusercontent.com/19577035/63064590-bca89180-beb6-11e9-8800-1bcde427cef0.png)

-Update the `<workspaceFolder>/.vscode/settings.json` as shown below:
+Update the `<workspaceRoot>/.vscode/settings.json` as shown below:
 ##### Windows
 ```
 {
-    "python.pythonPath": "${workspaceFolder}/env/Scripts/python.exe",
+    "python.pythonPath": "${workspaceRoot}/env/Scripts/python.exe",
     "python.linting.pylintEnabled": true,
-    "python.envFile": "${workspaceFolder}/environments.env",
+    "python.envFile": "${workspaceRoot}/environments.env",
     "python.testing.nosetestsEnabled": true,
     "python.testing.nosetestArgs": [
         "tests",